schanram/ram-protractor-training/README.md

     * installs both npm modules and any referenced typescript definition files

 ## Running project

+**The tests run against an Angular application.
+To start the Angular application run the following command:

+`npm run server`

 **Compile typescript and run tests from the command prompt**